Haryana: Will ‘Modi wave’ blur caste lines and see Khattar through

 The BJP roughly has three advantages - the party has managed to combine non-Jat votes, the opposition is divided and bickering, and just a few months ago, the Modi-led party swept the state.

 In the October 2014 assembly polls, BJP was propelled to power in Haryana for the first time on its own after it recorded a dramatic surge in vote share that saw its tally zooming from four in 2009 to 47 in 2014 in the backdrop of a strong Modi wave.
-Later, it won one more seat in the bypoll to the Jind assembly seat.
+Later, it won one more seat in the by-poll to the Jind assembly seat.
 BJP's vote share had rocketed to 33.2 per cent from a meagre 9.05 per cent in 2009 assembly polls.